 - Become familiar with the committee's terms of reference and act in accordance with them;

-- Attend scheduled committee meetings, as time permits, and arrive as prepared as possible (e.g., by reviewing materials in advance);
+- Attend scheduled committee meetings and arrive as prepared as possible (e.g., by reviewing materials in advance);

 - Participate actively in committee meetings by engaging in respectful dialogue about the issues at hand;